Previous Episode << Previously Rebooted Episode >> Next Part

 "Oh for god's sake," B'Elanna muttered.

-"Oh, right about you're theory of them being a couple," Harry said without a care.
+"Oh, right about your theory of them being a couple," Harry said without a care.
 He was more interested in the middle eight of the song, which Jessie seemed to be leading surrounded by glittering stars.
 James would occasionally adlib the last few words she sang standing back to back with her.

 "Yep," Tom didn't notice his tone of voice and grinned.
 He looked up at the screen and started to snigger.
 This time Harry groaned along with B'Elanna.
 "Look at them, who are they fooling?"